bartlomiejn/2a03-cpu/README.md

 `make binary CXX={Your C++ compiler}`

-I've put my compiler temporarily as the default value which most definitely won't work with your setup.
+I've put my compiler temporarily as the default value which most definitely won't work with your setup, so make sure to fill it in.

 #### Feature list:
 - Memory access